urgent/thisbounty.com-cra/README.md

 ## What problem am I trying to solve?

-Computer programming experience. "done it before".
-Take an entire project from start to finish, so there are no surprises when working for future clients.

-Features:

-1. Personal workspace: Fast response to clients, test and preview new features.
-2. Frontend, server, build, platforms: Provisioned, internal tools ready to use on new projects.
-3. Test leading technology: Something new launches, have the infrastructure to try it out before using it for clients.
-4. Potential sales: Start with a broad sales funnel, maybe even negative, spend to find context and intent, convert to client.
+I have free time.
+I have computer programming knowledge.
+What do I do with it?

+Think of picking a sport.
+Instead of being dead set on the next Michael Jordan, get in really good shape, try every sport, and let the sport pick you.

+## Products

+1. Churn
+2. Flip
+3. Salvage
+4. No catch, no pay

+## User Persona

+Computer programmers with free time.

+## User Journey

+Website visitor lands on thisbounty.com

+Visitor clicks on one of the products.

+Website drills down.
+Elements stay the same.
+New lists.

+1. Churn: Working for free, ready to say no.
+2. Flip: Looking to hire or move, about to say no.
+3. Salvage: Said no, recapturing value.
+4. No catch, no pay: Working for real.
+Burn the boats.

-## Principles
+## Guidance

 1. Done it before: Experience.
 First build internal tools.
 Then launch proven solutions as products to the market.
+   At some point, every job is different.
+When building software, responsible for every feature, and every new problem.
+Markets change faster than experience builds.
+Never underestimate the amount of work involved.
 2. No customs: Make it look like the manual as close as possible.
+Be wary of domain specific business logic.
+Look at that first.
 3. Goals: Create, track with a strong and defined focus.
+Daily and long term.
+Concrete goals.
 4. Focus on the core business: How does it make money?
 How do I get paid?
 5. Build clear rules outside of the tech.
 6. List everything not core business.
 At least you are aware.